tinkzi/Thinkpad-4th-Gen-Ubuntu-KDE-Neon-Trackpoint-Fix/README.md

 Add the following line at the bottom of the text file.

-xinput --set-prop (xinput ID) 'libinput Accel Profile Enabled' 0, 1 Use xinput list on terminal to get your trackpoint number, in my case id is 12 , example:
+xinput --set-prop (xinput ID) 'libinput Accel Profile Enabled' 0, 1.

+Use xinput list on terminal to get your trackpoint number, in my case id is 12 , example